Prtfw/sagemaker-mlops-workshop/README.md

 ## Introduction

-This is a sample solution to build a deoloyment pipeline for Amazon SageMaker.
-This example could be useful for any organization looking to operationalize machine learning with native AWS development tools such as AWS CodePipeline, AWS CodeBuild and AWS CodeDeploy.
+In this lab, we will build a deoloyment pipeline for Amazon SageMaker.
+This example could be useful for any organization looking to operationalize machine learning with native AWS development tools such as AWS Code Commit, CodePipeline, CodeBuild and  CodeDeploy.

-This solution provides as *safe* deployment by creating an AWS Lambda API that calls into an Amazon SageMaker Endpoint for real-time inference.
+This solution provides deployment by creating an AWS Lambda API that calls into an Amazon SageMaker Endpoint for real-time inference.

 ##  Architecture